Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 Not only will you be driving a sale once, but you’ll also drive many sales over the life of that relationship.

-Psychology can be a helpful tool in understanding the motivation to buy.
+Neuromarketing can be a helpful tool in understanding what drives people to buy.

-It can tell you what your customers really want, why they make the decisions they do, which emotions drive them, and how they see your brand.
+It can tell you what your customers really want, why they make decisions, which emotions drive them, and how they see your brand.

 This is why it’s important to understand your audience before implementing these tactics.